-There were no mobile businesses licensed or hired by the Town.
+No mobile businesses were licensed or hired by the Town in FY 14-15.
 Because of the small size of the Town, daily field observations are done during regular public works maintenance activities to detect any potential illicit discharges.
-If required, Town staff will respond to public complaints or field observations and require implementation of BMPs as recommended by the BASMAA Mobile Surface Cleaners Program.
+As required, Town staff will respond to public complaints or field observations and require implementation of BMPs as recommended by the BASMAA Mobile Surface Cleaners Program.

-Refer to the C.5 Illicit Discharge Detection and Elimination section of the SMCWPPP FY 13-14 Annual Report for a description of efforts by the Commercial, Industrial and Illicit Discharge (CII) Subcommittee and the BASMAA Municipal Operations Committee to address mobile businesses.
+Refer to the C.5 Illicit Discharge Detection and Elimination section of the SMCWPPP FY 14-15 Annual Report for a description of efforts by the Commercial, Industrial and Illicit Discharge (CII) Subcommittee and the BASMAA Municipal Operations Committee to address mobile businesses.